 Who do I contact if I have questions about CAPS?

 Towson University Student Involvement

-More than 200 Towson University students a year are involved in learning experiences in programs and Social Groups at the Hussman Center for Adults with Autism.
-Students learn to interact with adults with autism as peers and members of the community.
+More than 200 Towson University students a year are involved in service-learning experiences in programs and Social Groups at the Hussman Center for Adults with Autism.
+TU students learn to interact with adults with autism as peers and members of the community.
 Many students decide to go on to careers working in the field of autism.
-Many report key ways that they can support more inclusive communities and help advocate for more accepting workplaces.
+Throughout their experiences in programming, they think about and report ways that they can support more inclusive communities and help advocate for more accepting workplaces.